fls-bioinformatics-core/genomics/docs/source/protocols/prep_solid.rst

 2. Create and populate the analysis directories
 3. Run the automated QC pipeline
 4. Generate XLS spreadsheet entry
-5. Add the data and analysis directories to the `ngsdata` logging file
+5. Add the data and analysis directories to the logging file

 Check the primary data
 ----------------------

-The ``analyse_solid_run.py`` script can be used to check and report on the SOLiD data.
+The :ref:`analyse_solid_run` script can be used to check and report on the SOLiD data.
 Running with the ``--verify`` option checks that the primary data is available for each sample and library::